mozilla-services/readinglist/docs/api/resource.rst

 - you are trying to POST an article that was changed in the interim.

-Notice that if you add in the same batch two articles with conflicting urls, you will get the same behavior as described above, as the batch queries are processed in a sequential order.
+Notice that if you add in the same batch two articles with conflicting URLs, you will get the same behavior as described above, as the batch queries are processed in a sequential order.